YusufAmeur/YusufAmeur/README.md

 # 👋 Hi, I'm Yusuf Ameur

-🚀 **Data Scientist @ Aviva** | 🧠 *Machine Learning • Data Pipelines • Insurance Analytics*
+🚀 **Data Eningeer @ Aviva** | 🧠 *Machine Learning • Data Pipelines • Insurance Analytics*

-I’m a Data Scientist with experience designing and operationalising scalable **data pipelines, predictive models, and interactive dashboards** that improve decision-making in the **insurance and financial sectors**.
+I’m a Data Engineer and aspiring Data Scientist with experience designing and operationalising scalable **data pipelines, predictive models, and interactive dashboards** that improve decision-making in the **insurance and financial sectors**.

 I’m passionate about applying **machine learning, NLP, and cloud technologies** to solve real-world problems and transform business processes.